 Businesses: For more information about electric vehicles for fleet, funding opportunities, charging infrastructure, and to request technical assistance visit the San Diego Regional Clean Cities Coalition, Plug-In San Diego, or CalEVIP to learn more about the San Diego County Incentive Project.

 Residents: Learn about the benefits of driving an electric car.
 Administered by the Center for Sustainable Energy for the California Air Resources Board, the Clean Vehicle Rebate Project (CVRP) offers up to $7,000 in electric vehicle rebates for the purchase or lease of new, eligible zero-emissions and plug-in hybrid light-duty vehicles.

-There are currently 18 public EV charging stations in La Mesa, with more on the way!
+There are public EV charging stations in La Mesa in community and shopping centers, with more on the way!
 To view available charging stations open to the public, check out the map, provided by plugshare.com.

 Compressed Natural Gas

 CNG (Compressed Natural Gas) fueling is now available 24/7 at EDCO’s La Mesa CNG Public Station located at 8173 Commercial Street, across from EDCO Station.

 The City is continually working to make La Mesa streets safer for pedestrians and more bike-friendly.
 Since 2007, the City has invested more than $22 million dollars in grants for planning, infrastructure, education, and outreach to encourage and improve the City’s walkability and bikeability.
 A few efforts that guide this vision include: